-Conclusion
+9 Conclusion

-A seamless network supports the growth of today's services as well as the creation and growth of the Mobile Internet.
+A seamless network supports the growth of today's services as well as the creation and growth of mobile services beyond voice.

-Radio network control, base station co-siting and common backbone solutions are some parts of the Ericsson Seamless Network that help address the challenges of the network evolution.
+Radio network control, base station co-siting and common backbone solutions are some parts of the seamless network that help address the challenges of the network evolution.

-The solutions of the Ericsson Seamless Network focus on addressing the operators' requirements before and after their deployment of 3G and Mobile Internet services.
-It adds flexibility in the 3G deployment, enhances system performance, and protects network investments through re-use of resources.
+The concept of a seamless network adds flexibility in the 3G deployments, enhances system performance, and protects network investments through reuse of resources.

 These solutions will help the operator secure the satisfaction and loyalty of its current GSM subscriber base.
-This vital asset must be protected during this transition period, because it is the foundation for future 3G business.
+This vital asset must be protected during this transition period, because it is the foundation for future 3G businesses.

 Ericsson has vast experience in helping operators make smooth transitions and can help operators in developing a strategy that is right for their businesses.
+10